paceaux/Berea/readme.md

 * A Single parameter can be passed, an object, containing `id` for `bibleId` and `passageId` with additional options.

-Note that **This only returns one verse**, for multiples you want a passage.
 ```
 async function doThings(){
   const chapter = service.getPassage('c315fa9f71d4af3a-01', 'EXO.1.1-EXO.1.20');